lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 Write recipes have their own configuration section and are associated with a specific formatter class and contain named collections of parameters.
 The write parameters can then specify one of the named recipes by name.

-If write recipes are used the formatter should implement a `~lsst.daf.butler.Formatter.validateWriteRecipes` method.
+If write recipes are used the formatter should implement a `Formatter.validateWriteRecipes` method.
 This method not only checks that the parameters are reasonable, it can also update the parameters with default values to make them self-consistent.

 Configuring Formatters